Nwando Ebizie gives us a glimpse into Hildegard:Visions...

 I was struck by the idea of this child committing to such a profound spiritual quest and what that meant for her ongoing life.

-(Extreme Unction backing track - Nwando Ebizie feat.
-Cevanne Horrocks-Hopayian, Lore Lixenberg and Yfat Soul Zisso)
+Extreme Unction : a piece for 8 loudspeakers, 3 singers, 2 bodies and water.
+Nwando Ebizie feat.
+Cevanne Horrocks-Hopayian, Lore Lixenberg and Yfat Soul Zisso.

 You arrive at the ICA.
 You are directed to the door where this ritual will take place.
 You are met at the threshold by a woman - the Guardian at the Crossroads.
 She is wearing an excessively 80s wedding dress.
 She invites you in with warmth and potential.
 She sprays the air around with you a citrussy, cleansing spray.
 You feel the fine mist of water drop around you.